Ever wonder why some seniors retire lonely while others run in retirement with liveliness?

 “Loneliness expresses the pain of being alone and solitude expresses the glory of being alone.”

 Our inner voice dictates the difference!
 Loneliness comes less from being alone, and cripples us with more pain from a lack of belonging, along with feeling unworthy.
-We can be alone or with others and still suffer emotional pain from loneliness.
-In fact that was my reality for most of my younger years, and was likely behind my 50 years of research and creation of the Mita Model for a mental and emotional growth mindset.
+We can find ourselves alone or with others and still suffer emotional pain from loneliness.
+In fact that was my reality for several of my younger years, and was likely a strong motivation behind my 50 years of research that resulted in the creation of the Mita Model for a mental and emotional growth mindset.
 How so?

-Research shows that our inner voice generates up to 80 thousand thoughts per day and most of these are negative and self-defeating.
+Research shows that our inner voice (which is part of our intrapersonal IQ) generates up to 80 thousand thoughts per day and sadly most of these tend to be negative and self-defeating.
 So we repeat inner critic claims such as … “I am tired” Or, “I’m so anxious.”
-Our inner critic keeps us in the pain mode and on an average we encounter about 22 stressors.
+Our inner critic keeps us in the pain mode and on an average day we encounter about 22 stressors.
 Fortunately however, that same inner voice is also the key to changing and growing a deeper richness of self, even when stressors strike!
-The grace and wonder of solitude invites our choice to step beyond the poverty of self and enjoy a wealth of being alone.
-To grow the latter is to also increase our Intrapersonal IQ.
+The grace and wonder of solitude invites a finer choice to help us step beyond the poverty of self and enjoy a wealth of being alone.
+To grow the latter is to also increase our Intrapersonal IQ, one of eight intelligences we possess.
+This intuitive IQ includes emotional IQ as well as what some call “street smarts” or “common sense.”
+It’s actually not so common after all yet it’s deeply reliant on a growth mindset.

-While traditional schools and toxic workplaces left too many of our seniors feeling alone and inadequate, new research shows how we seniors can develop a healthy mental and emotional mindset to thrive in later years.
-Annette is one of many retirees who showed how possibilities arise in the most difficult situations.
+While traditional schools, some senior centers and toxic workplaces left too many of our seniors feeling alone and inadequate, new research shows how we seniors can develop a healthy mental and emotional mindset to thrive in later years.
+Annette is one of many retirees who showed me recently how possibilities arise in the most difficult situations.
 When Annette retired in her 60s with her beloved husband she looked forward to less stress, freedom to pursue personal interests, time with her youngest grandson, and much more travel.

 Then suddenly, her partner died and COVID isolated seniors for months on end.
 Annette bought a subscription to follow her former love of Yoga.
 The only thing that kept her sane during long periods of seeing nobody, and navigating grief alone, was daily Yoga sessions with her online group.

-The real work begins with an openness, and when retirees’ choice to grow reaches beyond any fear of failure, these workbook practices offer many guides into gentler and kinder foundations to help us thrive in our golden years.
+The real work begins with an openness, and when retirees’ choice to grow reaches beyond any fear of failure, these growth mindset practices offer practical guides into gentler and kinder foundations to help us thrive in our golden years.
 In slow, steady steps we’ll focus away from fixed ideas that hold too many seniors back, and we’ll cultivate skills for issues raised by retirees like Annette with enormous potential for growth at any age.
-Page by page, expect to illuminate new and delightful pathways to embrace more of the person we’d like to see in ourselves.
+One growth mindset action at a time, expect to shift your energy to love, not fear and to illuminate new and delightful pathways to embrace more of the person we’d like to see in ourselves.

 Let’s consider, in the survey below, how simple choices for growth can kick-start our brain’s fuel and build beauty that strengthens our mindset and improves future opportunities to enjoy our strengths.